 Scotland follows the lead from its Celtic cousins in Eire and what a wonderful world it will be.
 But Nessie has noticed that there are a few nasty little places around the area that have sworn to defy the ban and break the law and that must be prevented.
-A short while ago the Loch Ness 2000 exhibition in Drumnadrochit (which I don’t suggest anybody bother visiting since I don’t think it’s much more than a glorified show about plankton and mud) allowed its big mobile Nessie to be dragged around the city of Inverness with a huge fag in its mouth to campaign for the ill-fated pro-smoking Publican Party (the sad losers lost their deposit, hah hah hah!) during the last general election campaign.
+A short while ago the Loch Ness 2000 exhibition in Drumnadrochit (which I don’t suggest anybody bother visiting since I don’t think it’s much more than a glorified show about plankton and mud) allowed its big mobile Nessie to be dragged around the city of Inverness with a huge cigarette in its mouth to campaign for the ill-fated pro-smoking Publican Party (so few people voted for them that the sad losers lost their election deposit, hah hah hah!) during the last general election campaign.
 Disgusting.
 Boycott them, I say!!!

 If you find a smoking violation on or after the 26th March and feel aggrieved you can call 0845 130 7250 to register your complaint.